CVHvn/Mario_A2C_A3C/README.md

 * Is this code guaranteed to complete the stages if you try training?

-This super parameter does not guarantee you will complete the stage, but I tried and most stages will complete on the first train.
+This hyperparameter does not guarantee you will complete the stage, but I tried and most stages will complete on the first train.
 A few difficult stages will take 2 to 3 times to complete.

 * How long do you train agents?